 If you have cause for concern about something at school, please contact the class teacher in the first instance.
-Should difficulties remain unresolved, an appointment can be made with the Principal through the Reception.
+Should difficulties remain unresolved, an appointment can be made with the Dean of Students through the Reception.
+If in both these instances, the matter cannot be resolved, it will then be taken to the Principal.
 The College Board is the final recourse to addressing problems.